ilantvig/td2calc-gp/README.md

 The Division 2 Gear Proficiency Calculator

-Visit <a href="https://ilantvig.github.io/td2calc-gp" target="_blank">https://ilantvig.github.io/td2calc-gp</a> to see the deployment.
+Visit <https://ilantvig.github.io/td2calc-gp> to see the deployment.